Charities Directorate of Canada: History and Recent Developments

-In 1967, the first registration of charities with the government occurred through the Canada Revenue Agency.
+In 1967, the first registration of charities with the government occurred through the Department of National Revenue (the federal tax department at the time, later renamed Revenue Canada and, from 2005, the Canada Revenue Agency).
 This led to the creation of the branch that would later deal with the eligibility and regulation of registered charities.
 This registration began as a means to mitigate tax fraud over tax discrepancies.

 In 2013, the Director General released a statement giving an overview of how the Directorate works and recent statistics of efficiency.
 In 2014, the second update of the kind was released, covering new initiatives by the Directorate, along with an updated list of tools and statistics.
 In 2015, the last of these updates was posted.
 It presents an overview of legislative updates, auditing guidelines, specific limitations and staff changes.

 On December 13, 2018, Bill C-86 received Royal Assent, which permits charities in the directorate to pursue political activities and policy-making as long as it is in line with the charities' purpose.
 This excludes direct or indirect action concerning political parties or public office candidates.

 In 2019, the CRA amended its definition of political activities; now only requesting if the organization had any public policy dialogue and development activities (PPDAs) and to explain them.

 Recent controversy over the ability of U.S. donors to give to Canadian organizations could influence important cross-border issues, in particular those relating to oil pipelines.
 This has raised accusations of foreign intervention into Canadian affairs.
 Canadian federal tax legislation differentiates between Canadian nonprofit organizations and registered charities; Canadian nonprofit organizations (but not registered charities) can seek funding from US donors.

 After the 2022 Canadian Freedom Convoy, concerns about foreign funding and political influence on Canadian charities have been raised.
 Tamara Lich, one of the key organizers of the Canadian Freedom Convoy, has received financial support to fight criminal charges laid against her from a right-wing Canadian charity called the Justice Centre For Constitutional Freedoms.
 Some experts call into question whether supporting a person against criminal charges falls in line with one of the four goals of Canadian charities.